Avaiga/taipy-getting-started/steps/explain_md/9_dynamic_scenario_creation.md

 ## Dynamic selectors

 Let's manage multiple scenarios.
-To do that, we will have a dynamic scenario selector.
+To do that, you will have a dynamic scenario selector.
 This selector will be updated whenever a new scenario is created.
 It will store the 'id' of the scenarios and the names of the scenarios.
 Only the names will be displayed.

 [Code]
 ```python